unipartdigital/workflows_engine/docs/source/primitives.rst

 A modal component, produces a pop-up dialogue box which itself can contain other components.
 This gives a powerfully composable element which is conditionally shown and can be used to take user input separately from the main display.
+CSS style attribute parsable string to JSON, used to change styling of the modals, like size, position etc

 Schema
 ^^^^^^